 5. Measure progress along the way.
 This will look different for everyone, depending on your preference for keeping your journey private or sharing progress with your social networks.
 A personal journal, to do list, or Pinterest board of progress might be motivating, or consider incorporating the aid of websites and apps.
 I’ve personally used stickK and Mint to track goals, and have heard great things about Lifetick and Strides to help you keep on track.

+Make sure to eat correctly and have the right products to help you reach your fitness goals.
+Thrivo can help you out by offering members discounts on many health and fitness products.
 As one of my favorite quotes in the hook “This Year I Will…” by M.J.Ryan says: “Most people can do extraordinary things if they have the confidence or take the risk.
 Yet most people don’t.
 They sit in front of the TV and treat life as if it goes on forever.”
 Which version of “most people” do you want to be?
 Whatever your goal may be, don’t be afraid to get started working toward your future vision today.

 Follow @wholehealthhacks on Instagram or subscribe to email updates for the latest and greatest fitness and food tips throughout the week.